steveshogren/hugo-blog/content/page/training.md

 Anyone with desire and drive can learn to program in their spare time.
 You can get a full-time programming job without any schooling or credentials.
-All you you need is hard work, practice, and some basic guidance!
+All you need is hard work, practice, and some basic guidance!

 ### Myth: I Need Expensive Books/Software